 Whipping-in can be the most exhilarating, amazing adventure ever, or it can be the most terrifying, stressful experience ever.
 It largely depends on how you handle the thrills and horrors that being a whip sends your way.

 Whipping-in doesn't only take place on your horse in the hunt field.
-It takes place in the kennels, in the stables, at home with a mountain of books, and in the mud on your backside watching your mount vanish into the distance.To read more, log in (above) or click to subscribe.
+It takes place in the kennels, in the stables, at home with a mountain of books, and in the mud on your backside watching your mount vanish into the distance.To read more, a subscription is required.
+Log in or click here to subscribe.